 Room 5: Figuration meets abstraction My pick: Detail (Brown), 1970

-The famous cloud paintings are part of the collection in this room, but I was drawn to Detail (Brown), a painting based on Richter’s enlarged photos of brushstrokes.
-From a distance, it doesn’t seem to depict anything you can easily identify.
-It look as if it is liquid or either a wooden surface.
-Then you come into sudden realisation that the subject is paint itself.
-The creative process of magnifying rendered the thick paint to a smooth almost flowing surface.
+The famous cloud paintings are part of the collection in this room, but I was drawn to Detail (Brown), a painting based on Richter's enlarged photos of brushstrokes.
+From a distance, it doesn't seem to depict anything you can easily identify.
+It looks as if it is liquid or either a wooden surface.
+Then you come to the sudden realisation that the subject is painting itself.
+The creative process of magnifying rendered the thick paint into a smooth almost flowing surface.
 Here Richter attempts to seek the essence of realism from abstraction and vice versa.

 Room 6: Exploring abstraction My pick: Mirror, 1981 CR 470-1

 The most significant artwork which describes his departure from the blurred photo-realistic style is the Mirror.
 The Mirror is a conundrum for Richter's preoccupation with chance and randomness.
 Strategically placed in front of the Yellow-Green squeegee paintings, the Mirror reminds me of Michelangelo Pistoletto's installation Mirror of Judgment at the Serpentine early this year, where he used mirrors to invite the viewer to contemplate contemporary issues and religious truths.
 In contrast to Pistoletto's mirror works, Richter's Mirror makes a strong statement on how perception comes into play when viewing art.

 For me, this room finally shows the artist's preoccupation outside the realm of the creative process.
 The Candle and the Skull have a familiarity about them and both contemplate the concept of mortality.
 The candle burns in the dark and yet we all know that the flame will soon die down.
 Just like the skull which symbolises a life's brief sojourn, the candle's time is limited.
 But rather than being eerie, both evoke a feeling of commonality and solace.